 -

-Change the line to look like the following line.
+Add another condition after that line which looks like the following line.
 Replace

 andKUBERNETES_SERVICE_ACCOUNT_NAME